enow.com Web Search

 en.wikipedia.org/wiki/SCOBY

-A SCOBY used for brewing kombucha.
-Kombucha co-culture with SCOBY biofilm.
+A SCOBY used for brewing kombucha Kombucha co-culture with SCOBY biofilm.
 Symbiotic culture of bacteria and yeast (SCOBY) is a culinary symbiotic fermentation culture consisting of lactic acid bacteria (LAB), acetic acid bacteria (AAB), and yeast which arises in the preparation of sour foods and beverages such as kombucha.
 [1]

-6. Kombu - Wikipedia
+6. Mother of vinegar - Wikipedia